Table of Contents

 Create comprehensive documentation outlining security policies, procedures, and guidelines.
 This documentation serves as a reference for employees and auditors, ensuring consistency and adherence to CMMC standards.

-Educating Employees on Security Best Practices
+Educating Employees on Security Practices

 Step 4: Regular Monitoring and Maintenance